LLLegend/h1bPredictor/README.md

 The predictor is a gradient-boosted decision tree using the LightGBM framework.

-## INSTALLATION
+## Installation

 Download the .zip package.

-Or `git clone https://github.com/AlexandrePalo/TrailBlazer.git` after we open our project as public.
+Or `git clone https://github.com/budd713/datadreamteam.git` after we open our project as public.

 ##### Dataset

 - The dataset is with the project in PROJECT_ROOT/data.

-- Or the preprocessed datasets can be accessed in cloud storage by the links provided below:
+- Or the preprocessed datasets can be accessed in cloud storage by the links provided below (there should be 5):

   https://abuddenbaum3.blob.core.windows.net/h1b/h1b_data_2017.csv
   https://abuddenbaum3.blob.core.windows.net/h1b/h1b_data_2018.csv